Dan Ryan shooting: Person shot in inbound lanes between 79th, 87th, police say

-CHICAGO (WLS) -- Police responded to a shooting on the Dan Ryan Expressway on Chicago's South Side Monday evening.
+CHICAGO (WLS) -- All inbound lanes of the Dan Ryan Expressway are closed at 87th Street as police investigate a shooting Monday evening.

 Police said the victim was transported to a hospital for treatment, but did not provide additional details.